ysthakur/fred/writeup/writeup.typ

 == `stupid.fred`

 If the previous benchmark wasn't artificial enough for you, this one definitely will be.
 I wanted to come up with something where my algorithm would perform worse than base lazy mark scan.
 This can happen if the overhead from inserting PCRs into the right bucket (sorted) is too high.
 You need to have a bunch of SCCs, and you need to often have objects from higher SCCs being added to the list of PCRs after objects from lower SCCs.
+This is a situation that probably isn't uncommon in real codebases.

-This is actually a situation that probably isn't uncommon in real codebases.
-If you have some long-lived object that's passed around everywhere, you probably have references to it being created all the time.
-I do believe escape analysis would help with/fix many, if not most of those cases, though.
-Removing a PCR every time its refcount is incremented could also help here, although that has tradeoffs.
+But I realized when writing this report that this isn't an actual problem.
+It just happens with my specific implementation.
+The number of SCCs will always be low, so the runtime can simply allocate an array holding all the PCR buckets at the very beginning of the program.
+When adding a new PCR, we can index into this array using the PCR's SCC.
+Adding PCRs now becomes a constant-time operation.

-I, unfortunately, couldn't come up with a decent example, so I wrote a script to do it for me.
+Nevertheless, I went to the effort of making this benchmark, so I'll leave this bit in.
+I couldn't actually come up with a decent example, so I wrote a script to do it for me.
 The script first generates 200 types.
 Each type $T_(i+1)$ has a field of type $T_i$.
 The script then generates an object of type $T_199$.
 Then it goes from $T_199$ down to $T_0$, adding objects to the list of PCRs.
 With base lazy mark scan, adding PCRs is a constant time operation, but with my algorithm, it's linear time, since an object of type $T_i$ here would have to go through $199 - i$ objects first.

 All of the stuff described above is then run 50,000 times.
 Here are the results:
 #table(